Alternative versions of Spider-Man: The "Perfect" World (Earth-11638)

 This version of Spider-Man is called the Amazing Spider, who is rich, powerful, and popular in a world where none of his loved ones have died.
 Peter runs Parker Technologies and his Uncle Ben spurs him to be the best.
 Upon inventing a portal technology, he unknowingly brought Earth-616's Spider-Man, Deadpool, and the Hulk to Earth-11638.
 During a scuffle with Spider-Man in the Amazing Spider's lair called the Web, Uncle Ben was about to plug Spider-Man into the machine.
 The Amazing Spider was caught between the machine and was placed in a comatose state.
 While in a coma, the Amazing Spider's soul arrived in Hell, where Bruce Banner's Sorcerer Supreme counterpart died fighting the Infernal Hulk, though Bruce's astral form stayed alive and helped return the Amazing Spider to life with the souls of the repentant damned, which gave him a second chance to live.
 When he awoke, he found himself transformed into a new character called the Ghost Spider.
 To make amends with Spider-Man, the Ghost Spider transported him, Deadpool, and the Hulk back to Earth-616.

+In the 2018 Marvel's Spider-Man video game, Ghost Spider appears as an alternate costume, named Spirit Spider to avoid confusion with Earth-65's Gwen Stacy.